 - Peel, rinse, chop and measure out all your ingredients first.In a large pot heat olive oil over medium high heat.
 Add onions and cook, stirring occasionally, for 3-5 minutes or until soft and translucent.
 Turn down the heat if they are browning before softening.

 - Add the celery, carrot, sweet potato, lentils and garlic, stir to combine.
-Add curry powder and salt and continue stirring for one minute.
+Add curry powder and continue stirring for one minute.

 - Stir in stock and coconut milk.
 Increase the heat and bring to a boil.
 Once boiling, reduce heat and simmer. covered, for 15 minutes.